Romantic Getaway Itinerary

 Barefoot walks in the sand, chasing sunsets, and paddling

-Moonlit boat rides, evening campfires, and Netflix binging.
+Moonlit boat rides, evening campfires, and Netflix binging

 Day 3: Don’t head home yet!
 End your stay with a hike to Sandy Cove followed by a lakeside picnic for just the two of you.
 See our hiking itinerary for more suggestions.